Romeo Ranjha

 Romeo Ranjha is a 2014 Punjabi language Indian action comedy film starring Jazzy B and Garry Sandhu written by Dheeraj Ratan, directed by Navaniat Singh, who also directed Singh vs Kaur.
 Romeo Ranjha is produced by Gunbir Singh Sidhu and Manmord Sidhu.

 Plot

-Punjabis Romeo (Jazzy B) and Ranjha (Garry Sandhu) meet while working in Thailand.
+Punjabis Romeo and Ranjha meet while working in Thailand.
 Ranjha falls in love with a girl named Preet who runs a refugee camp with the help of her uncle.
 The uncle says that he may only marry Preet if he makes a large donation to help the refugees.
 Ranjha secretly gives a large sum that belongs equally to Romeo.
 It transpires that Preet and her uncle are tricksters who have returned to the Punjab and previously duped Romeo out of money.